Edum4d/TransparencyPortal-Enhancing-Access-to-Public-Contract-Data-in-Portugal/README.md

     Follow these steps to run the `mageai` Docker container:

     1. **Ensure Docker is Installed**: Make sure Docker is installed on your machine.

-    2. **Run Docker Compose**: Open a terminal or command prompt, navigate to your project directory, and execute `docker-compose up -d`.
-This command starts the Docker containers defined in the `docker-compose.yml` file in detached mode.
+    2. **Build Docker Image**: Open a terminal or command prompt, navigate to your project directory, and execute the following command to build the Docker image:
+    ```
+    docker-compose build
+    ```
+    2. **Run Docker Compose**: After the Docker image is built, execute the following command to start the Docker containers defined in the docker-compose.yml file:
+    ```
+    docker-compose up -d
+    ```

     3. **Access the Container**: Once the containers are running, access the `mageai` service at `http://localhost:6789` in your web browser.

-    That's it!
-You've successfully launched the `mageai` Docker container.
-Adjust the configuration and environment variables as needed for your specific setup.

 ### Step 10: Run Pipeline